 - Then, pour the remaining ingredients inside the mushroom caps.

-- Preheat the grill to medium or 400 degrees, so it is hot before placing the portobello mushrooms on the grill.
+- Preheat the grill to medium or 400 degrees too hot before placing the portobello mushrooms on the grill.

-- Grill the portobello mushrooms for 3 to 5 minutes on each side to allow them to gain color and of course grill marks.
+- Grill the portobello mushrooms for 3 to 5 minutes on each side to allow them to gain color and grill marks.
 I love grill marks.

 - Once you flip the mushroom, brush the mushroom caps with extra marinade to replace the moisture if the grill starts to dry them out.